 It is a decent item.
 I do not recommend it unless your team has at least 2 other people who can benefit from it as almost all of your damage is AoE.

 If you have fallen behind in farming at any point in the game due to a tough lane opponent or something, Randuin's Omen or Locket of the Iron Solari can make up for that with it's GP10 component.
 They also give very nice team fight benefits.
 If they are flinging every CC in the book at you, invest in either a Banshee's Veil or Quicksilver Sash.
 Both are great defensive items.
 DO NOT BUY BANSHEE'S VEIL IF THEY HAVE A LOT OF CHEAP POKE SKILLS!

 If you are completely torn on what to build end game

-Sell the Philosopher's Stone for a Trinity Force.
+Sell the Philosopher's stone for a Trinity Force.
 It has everything that Maokai could possibly want plus a really nice proc to add to your damage output and make you more of a threat.
-If you don't have a good initiate other than Twisted Advance, get Shurelya's Reverie.
+If you don't have a good initiate other than Twisted Advance, get Shurelya's Battlesong.
 It also makes a good chase/escape item with it's speed boost.

 Specific jungler items

 |space||The reason you would take Mobility Boots is if your team is either behind or losing the lanes a little.
 It gives awesome mobility so you can both cover camps and ganks lanes.
 With about 5% MS on top of that from masteries, you're extremely fast.
 Upgrade to Eleisa's Miracle if you choose to get mobility boots.|

 Support specific items

 Buy wards.
 Just, a lot of them. you are going to be getting philo stone and Heart of Gold just for the income.